Lexington hospitals preparing for potential COVID-19 spike

-LEXINGTON, Ky.
-(WKYT)- On Monday 56 new COVID-19 cases were confirmed in Lexington and sister-station WKYT spoke with hospitals in the area to see how they are preparing for a potential increase in cases.
+spoke with hospitals in the area to see how they are preparing for a potential increase in cases.

 Health professionals At UK hospital say they currently have 24 COVID-19 patients at the facility with eight of those in the ICU.